XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 See [Sending Payments to Customers](#sending-payments-to-customers) for an example of how to send payments into Ripple.

-## Sending from RCL to Gateway ##
+## Sending from XRP Ledger to Gateway ##

-A payment out of the Ripple Consensus Ledger means the Gateway receives a payment in the RCL, and credits a user in the gateway's system of record.
+A payment out of the XRP Ledger means the Gateway receives a payment in the XRP Ledger, and credits a user in the gateway's system of record.

 An example flow of a payment out of Ripple:

 1. Bob sends Ripple transaction of €1 to ACME's issuing address.
 2. In ACME's system of record, ACME credits Bob's balance €1.

-Payments going from the Ripple Consensus Ledger to a gateway can be single-currency or cross-currency payments.
+Payments going from the XRP Ledger to a gateway can be single-currency or cross-currency payments.
 The gateway's issuing address can only receive issuances it created (or XRP).

-### Requirements for Receiving from RCL ###
+### Requirements for Receiving from XRP Ledger ###

-In addition to the [requirements for sending into Ripple](#requirements-for-sending-to-rcl), there are several prerequisites that ACME must meet to process payments coming from Ripple:
+In addition to the [requirements for sending into Ripple](#requirements-for-sending-to-xrp-ledger), there are several prerequisites that ACME must meet to process payments coming from Ripple:

 - ACME must monitor its Ripple addresses for incoming payments.
 - ACME must know which user to credit in its system of record for the incoming payments.